kedacore/keda-docs/content/docs/2.8/concepts/scaling-deployments.md

 - **Activation:** Defines when the scaler is active or not and scales from/to 0 based on it.
 - **Scaling:** Defines the target value to scale the workload from 1 to _n_ instances and vice versa.
 To achieve this, KEDA passes the target value to the Horizontal Pod Autoscaler (HPA) and the built-in HPA controller will handle all the autoscaling.

-> ⚠️ **NOTE:** If the minimum replicas is >= 1, the scaler is always active and the Activation value will be ignored.
+> ⚠️ **NOTE:** If the minimum replicas is >= 1, the scaler is always active and the activation value will be ignored.

 Each scaler defines parameters for their use-cases, but the activation can always be the same as the scaling value, appended by the prefix `activation` (ie: `threshold` for scaling and `activationThreshold` for activation).

 There are some important topics to take into account:

-- Opposite to Scaling value, the Activation value is always optional and the default value is 0.
+- Opposite to scaling value, the activation value is always optional and the default value is 0.
-- The Activation value has more priority than the Scaling value in case of different decisions for each. ie: `threshold: 10` and `activationThreshold: 50`, in case of 40 messages the scaler is not active and it'll be scaled to zero even the HPA requires 4 instances.
+- The activation value has more priority than the scaling value in case of different decisions for each. ie: `threshold: 10` and `activationThreshold: 50`, in case of 40 messages the scaler is not active and it'll be scaled to zero even the HPA requires 4 instances.

 ## Long-running executions